allebone/help.omni.af.mil/docs/PEX/Training.md

 26. Verify rights on the machine.

-A.  Right-click on C:\\Oracle\\ODAC\_PEX\\product\\12.10\\client\_\# folder and select Properties.
+    1. Right-click on C:\\Oracle\\ODAC\_PEX\\product\\12.10\\client\_\# folder and select Properties.

-B.  From the Properties menu select the Security tab.
+    2. From the Properties menu select the Security tab.

-C.  Click Continue from the Security tab.
+    3. Click Continue from the Security tab.

-D.  Click yes on user account control.
+    4. Click yes on user account control.

-E.  From the permission tab for client\_\# window click the Add button.
+    5. From the permission tab for client\_\# window click the Add button.

-F.  Type Authenticated Users in the Object Names box, and click Ok G.  From the permissions for client\_\# folder ensure that Authenticated Users has the following permissions: Read & execute, List folder contents, and Read in the allow column and nothing else.
+    6. Type Authenticated Users in the Object Names box, and click Ok G.  From the permissions for client\_\# folder ensure that Authenticated Users has the following permissions: Read & execute, List folder contents, and Read in the allow column and nothing else.

-H.  Click Ok on the client\_\# permissions window.
+    7. Click Ok on the client\_\# permissions window.

-I.  Click Ok on the client\_\# properties window.
+    8. Click Ok on the client\_\# properties window.

 27. Restart the machine.
 If on the:

-A.  SQL Server Hosting PEX and ODAC is installed, restart PEX Service Host B.  Webserver hosting ePEX and ODAC is installed, reset IIS.
+    1. SQL Server Hosting PEX and ODAC is installed, restart PEX Service Host

-196
+    2. Webserver hosting ePEX and ODAC is installed, reset IIS.

-C.  WinPEX client machine and ODAC is installed, restart the computer.
+    3. WinPEX client machine and ODAC is installed, restart the computer.

 28. ODAC Installation successful.

-29. User can proceed to export ARMS data from PEX to ARMS via ePEX and/or WinPEX, provided a firewall exemption is provided allowing network traffic from machine to destination ARMS
+29. User can proceed to export ARMS data from PEX to ARMS via ePEX and/or WinPEX, provided a firewall exemption is provided allowing network traffic from machine to destination ARMS database.

-database.
+!!!
+NOTE

-NOTE: Remember to return to Search for Advanced System settings > Advanced Tab > Environment Variables > Click on TEMP variable to highlight -> Edit -> restore the variable value to its ORIGINAL state.
+    Remember to return to Search for Advanced System settings > Advanced Tab > Environment Variables > Click on TEMP variable to highlight -> Edit -> restore the variable value to its ORIGINAL state.

 Uninstall ODAC